 - innovation (including academics, researchers, clinical leaders, consumer and carer academics)

 - Aboriginal social and emotional wellbeing and mental health (Aboriginal consumers and carers, community controlled health and community service providers, other leaders from the Aboriginal community).

-The Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) Health and Human Services working group, established under the LGBTI Taskforce, will provide advice to me and the Government on supporting the social and emotional wellbeing and mental health of LGBTI people.
+The Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) Health and Human Services working group, established under the LGBTI Taskforce, provides advice to me and the Government on supporting the social and emotional wellbeing and mental health of LGBTI people.